artefactual-labs/smush/README.md

 13. Deletes topic branch
 14. Optionally delete local topic branch
 15. Optionally shows reminders (from config file) after merge

+If no topic branch is specified, the active branch will be used.

 The `--skip-pr-check` option skips step 2 of the above sequence.